 - corruption and bribery.

-The scope of the Directive is to protect whistleblowers from harm or retaliation for reporting EU breaches.
-The Directive covers a wide range of reporting persons working in the private and public sectors.
+The scope of the Act is to protect whistleblowers from harm or retaliation for reporting EU breaches.
+The Act covers a wide range of reporting persons working in the private and public sectors.
 Potential reporting persons include:

 - employees and shareholders;

 - management and supervisory bodies; and/or

 - all other persons who are connected to whistleblowers.